core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 After having experienced a loss of state, a peer MUST NOT participate in a stand-alone OSCORE IDs update procedure with another peer, until having performed a full-fledged establishment/renewal of an OSCORE Security Context with the other peer (e.g., by running KUDOS or the EDHOC protocol {{I-D.ietf-lake-edhoc}}).

 More precisely, a peer has experienced a loss of state if it cannot access the latest snapshot of the latest OSCORE Security Context CTX\_OLD or the whole set of OSCORE Sender/Recipient IDs that have been used with the triplet (Master Secret, Master Salt, ID Context) of CTX\_OLD.
-This can happen, for instance, after a device reboot.YYY
+This can happen, for instance, after a device reboot.

 Furthermore, when participating in a stand-alone OSCORE IDs update procedure, a peer performs the following additional steps.